-If you lose your signature card, S/MIME or SSL-certificate you should have it immediately revoked.
+If you lose your signature card or if the private keys of your S/MIME or SSL-certificates you should have the certificates revoked immediately.
 You can do this in several ways.

 Information about certificate revocation